VikHyatKumar/Shopping-List-APP/README.md

 • ✅ Form validation

-• 📅 Item creation timestamps
+• 📅 Item creation timestamps and Persistent Storage

 ## Technologies Used 🛠️